-- A. Coordinate this Section with other Sections of work which require attachment of components to formwork. - B. If formwork is placed after reinforcement resulting in insufficient concrete cover over reinforcement before proceeding, request instructions from Architect/Engineer. - C. Coordination and direction from Civil drawings, notes, requirements, and direction.
+- A. Coordinate this Section with other Sections of work which require attachment of components to formwork. - B. If formwork is placed after reinforcement resulting in insufficient concrete cover over reinforcement before proceeding, request instructions from Architect/Engineer.

 2.01 WOOD FORM MATERIALS